 The pursuit of customer-centricity: What are service leaders - and where can I find them?

-In the second part of her series exploring best practice in customer service, Stephanie Edwards looks at the challenges in defining and locating customer-centric leaders.
+In her latest article exploring best practice in customer service, Stephanie Edwards looks at the challenges in defining and locating customer-centric leaders.

 Recently I talked about service leaders and managers who can make or break an organisation’s values (see The 10 strategy tenets for developing a customer-driven workforce).
 I intimated that a leader who successfully creates a customer-focused culture will have a huge impact on business success through employee retention and customer loyalty.
 But where do we start - the recruitment process maybe?

 Lets look back briefly to 2008, when the CIPD informed us via its Recruitment, Retention and Turnover survey that the average cost of filling a single vacancy was around £4,667, rising to £10,000 for senior managers and directors.
 Have we absorbed those figures yet?

 With 78% of UK organisations surveyed seeking external help with recruitment, those costs have probably spiralled.
 Therefore it is more important than ever to recruit the best customer service leaders and managers first time around.
 Organisations need to be smart and recruit people who have the right skills and dedication and are truly passionate about service excellence.
 These are attributes which will support all customer facing teams in achieving the organisation’s goal of world class service excellence.